 We’ll start by evaluating your baseline knowledge and determining which skills we’d like you to train before you start editing real student papers.
 Each short simulation order has a 24-hour deadline.
 After each edit, our academy coaches will share constructive feedback.

-Congratulations!
-If you make it through the Scribbr Academy, we will officially welcome you to the Scribbr editor team!
+If you perform well in the Scribbr Academy, we will officially welcome you to the Scribbr team!

-As a qualified editor, you will be able to take on all kinds of orders.
-You will also receive our bi-weekly newsletter, which is full of interesting tidbits about Scribbr, our services, the team and editing in general.
+As a qualified editor, you’ll be able to take on all kinds of orders.
+You will also receive our biweekly newsletter, which is full of interesting tidbits about Scribbr and editing.

-As a member of the Scribbr editor team, you are part of a select group of editors who use their love of language to help students graduate.
+As a Scribbr editor, you’ll be part of a select group of editors who use their love of language to help students graduate.

-The Scribbr support team is available 24/7 for all your editing questions.
+The Scribbr support team is available 24/7 in case you have any questions.